Deliberate Evolution: Agentic Reasoning for Sample-Efficient Symbolic Regression with LLMs

 - Addresses limitations of existing LLM-based evolutionary methods reliant on scalar feedback.

-From source RSS / original summaryarXiv:2606.
-04360v1 Announce Type: new Abstract: Symbolic regression (SR) discovers compact mathematical expressions from data, yet recent LLM-based evolutionary methods remain sample-inefficient because they rely mainly on scalar feedback such as MSE.
+From the original publisher, up to about 700 charactersarXiv:2606.
+04360v1 Announce Type: new Abstract: Symbolic regression (SR) discovers compact mathematical expressions from data, yet recent -based evolutionary methods remain sample-inefficient because they rely mainly on scalar feedback such as MSE.
 We identify a core limitation: existing methods conflate candidate proposal with search guidance, requiring the LLM to infer how to evolve an expression, diagnose its errors, and reuse past experience from a single score.

 Want this in your inbox every morning?